nagyist/opendialog-dev-environment/README.md

 - Open the .env file, search for `WORKSPACE_INSTALL_XDEBUG` and set it to `true`
 - Still in .env, search for `PHP_FPM_INSTALL_XDEBUG` and set that to `true`
 - Rebuild the containers with `docker-compose build workspace php-fpm`
+- Make sure that xdebug is running on the `php-fpm` container by running `./php-fpm xdebug start`

 ## Configuring PHPStorm